paulmayer-fullstacker/BlogPost/readmeSolution.md

 ## The Solution:

-The solution comprises an Express server (backend), serving static frontend files and providing a RESTful API managing the Blog (Posts and Comments).
-The server serves static files from a directory named 'public', making the frontend (HTML, CSS and JS files), directly accessible to clients.
+The solution comprises an Express server (backend), serving frontend files and providing a RESTful API managing the Blog (Posts and Comments).
+The server serves frontend files from a directory named 'public', making the frontend (HTML, CSS and JS files), directly accessible to clients.
 The server provides a set of API endpoints for performing CRUD (Create, Read, Update, Delete) operations on the Blog.
 The Blog data being persisted in a MySQL database.
 Communication requests, between fron and back end applications is managed using JSON Web Token (JWT) authentication.

 ### Design Strategy